ivanwong13768/2025-STTSS-Tutorial-Coding-Practice-1/README.md

 Output type: `Fraction`

 To create a new fraction object, call `Fraction(a, b)` with `a` and `b` as integers.
 To test these functions, you can simply use `+` `-` `*` `/` similar to how you use them with normal types.
 You can also print fractions directly inside `print()` functions.

+You do not have to handle divide-by-0 cases.
+With a good implementation, the multiply-by-0 cases should be automatically handled as `0/1`.

 > Hints:
 > - Find a use of the `gcd` and `lcm` functions.